webtoknow/fx-trading-app/Week_05/Exercise/README.md

 }
 ```

-So, the service:
+Here's what the service does:

-- will be marked as injectable through *@Injectable()* annotation
+* The constructor injects `HttpClient`, enabling the service to make HTTP requests.
-- will contain a constructor, in which we will inject *HTTPClient* in order to be able to make HTTP requests
+* The register method accepts a User object (the user data to be sent for account creation) and makes a `POST` request to the API URL defined in `constants.ts` (backendUrl.authService.register), passing the user as the request body.

-- will contain also the *register* method, receiving an *User* object - the one we want to save in order to create a new account - which will actually do the HTTP request: a **POST** on the URL established in *constants.ts* (*backendUrl.authService.register*) with *user* as *Request Body*
+This service allows us to communicate with the backend to register new users.

 ### Update Application Module

-In *app.module.ts*:
+In `app.module.ts`:

-- add *Forms* module in order to use them:
+- add `FormsModule`and `ReactiveFormsModule` in order to use them:

 ```JavaScript
 import { FormsModule, ReactiveFormsModule } from '@angular/forms';